Marohn-Group/mrfmsim/docs/ref_shortcut.rst

 Print Shortcut
 ----------------

-The goal of the print shortcut is to print out intermediate values during node execution to check the execution process.
+The print shortcut aims to print out intermediate values during node execution to check the execution process.
 The shortcut is helpful for slow algorithms and looped models.
 We also do not want the algorithm to create unnecessary subgraphs.
-Therefore the final design of the shortcut applies modifiers to individual nodes instead of the entire model.
+Therefore, the final design of the shortcut applies modifiers to individual nodes instead of the entire model.
 The design is flexible and works if the underlying graph structure is changed.
-To maintain flexibility, the user decides the string format and the output style.
-For output style that is unachievable by the shortcut, the users are encouraged to directly add modifiers to the nodes.
+The user decides the string format and output style to maintain flexibility.
+For the shortcut's unachievable output style, the users are encouraged to add modifiers to the nodes directly.

 For example a graph of :math:`G=\{V=\{A, B, C\}, E=\{(A, B), (B, C)\}\}`::